THE THOUGHT:

 THE INSTALLATION:

-A large sphere representing the globe is moulded out of ice and is hung from a structure built entirely out of ice.
-Inside this globe is a battery operated blinking red light - the light signifies the heartbeat of our planet and also the dangers posed by global warming.
-As the ice eventually melts the beautiful globe is replaced by a puddle of water and a non functioning lamp as the battery eventually runs out - 'ticktock-ticktock'.
+A large sphere representing the globe is moulded out of ice and is hung or placed on the floor.
+Inside this globe is a battery operated blinking red light - the light signifies the heartbeat of our planet and also the dangers posed by global warming and voices of people from around the world speaking about global warming and how it affects them.
+The voices initially are muffled due to the compact ice but as the ice begins to melt the voices become louder and louder.
+As the ice eventually melts the beautiful globe is replaced by a puddle of water, a non functioning lamp as the battery eventually runs out and the voices which are now overwhelming.

 THE CITIES: